pitpit/pincrawl/README.md

 ### Done

+- [X] EPIC: link ads finding back previous seller & seller URL (from stored ads) and rework graph to see price progress on one product
+  - [X] track seller_url
+  - [X] complete seller and seller_url from stored ads
 - [X] pincrawl ads: Accelerate cron running everything in one
 - [X] Web Push API POC
 - [X] push: make notifications works with more than 1 notification